1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I was able to notice that I need to drink more water so I am working on that.

 I was able to see my reached goals every single day.
 After 1 week to 10 days into it, I started feeling better, more energetic, and was more aware of what I ate.
 If anything, it made me more aware of health, nutrition and fitness.
-I liked incorporating it into my job performance.
+I like incorporating health it into my job.

-I was excited to start walking each day but then I hurt my knee and was not able to make the 10K steps a day.
-I tried to complete what I could.
+I was excited to start walking each day but then I hurt my knee and was not able to make the goal of 10K steps a day.
+I completed what I could.

 I was the leader on my team, trying to encourage the other members to be more active.
 I would enjoy doing more activities such as this in the future if available.